Historic Taiping Tourist Attraction Heritage Trails

 Evergreen Green Lung – Taiping Lake Gardens

 Taiping Lake Gardens has centuries-old rain trees surrounding ten scenic lakes and ponds.

-The gentle nature and brilliant greenery of the exquisitely laid out gardens calm and soothe visitors favouring natural therapy.
+The gentle nature and brilliant greenery of the exquisitely laid-out gardens calm and soothe visitors favoring natural therapy.

-In the early morning, I joined the locals for a misty run, taking in the fresh air cooled by the lake.
+I joined the locals for a misty run in the early morning, taking in the fresh air cooled by the lake.

 The pavement may be uneven in some spots, but the run is invigorating.

 Go at 6 am, when it’s cold, you’ll meet friendly locals out for their morning exercises.

 In the evenings, Taiping residents gather to play here.

 Taiping Tourist Attraction – Zoo & Night Safari